 ATrust Liabilities@ means any and all costs, expenses or liabilities of the Trust including, without limitation, Trust Expenses and Extraordinary Expenses.

-ATrust Property@ means
+ATrust Property@ means (i) the Porcupine Note, (ii) all payments made to the Trust under or with respect to the Porcupine Note, (iii) the Fiji I Note received in connection with the issuance of the Series A Certificate, (iv) the proceeds of the issuance of the Series A Certificate, (v) all other property from time to time received by the Trust as proceeds of any of the items described in clauses (i) through (iv), including the reinvestment of such proceeds in and earnings from Permitted Investments, and (vi) any other cash received by the Trust from a Certificate Holder or otherwise. all property, rights, privileges, and franchises of every kind and description, real, personal, or mixed, now existing or hereafter arising, whether previously granted, conveyed, assigned, pledged over, and confirmed, or intended, agreed, or covenanted so to be, to the Trust and the Owner Trustee for the benefit of the Lenders and/or the Certificate Holders, including (without limitation):

+(a) the Class B Interests and any proceeds thereof;

+(b) all rights of the Trust under the Asset LLC Agreements, the Transfer and Auction Agreements and the Total Return Swap Agreement and all payments under the Asset LLC Agreements, the Transfer and Auction Agreements and the Total Return Swap Agreement;

+(c) all rights of the Trust under the Reimbursement and Disclosure Agreement and any other agreements to which the Trust or the Owner Trustee may be or become a party; and

+(d) except as otherwise provided herein, any cash deposited or required to be deposited with the Owner Trustee and held for the benefit of the Lenders and the Certificate Holders, together with any earnings thereon from Eligible Investments hereunder.

 AU.S.
 Person@ means (i) an individual who is a citizen or resident of the United States; (ii) a corporation or partnership, including an entity treated as a corporation or partnership for United States federal income tax purposes created in the United States or organized under the laws of the United States or any state thereof or the District of Columbia (except in the case of a partnership, as otherwise provided by Treasury regulations); (iii) an estate that is subject to United States federal income taxation without regard to the source of its income; or (iv) a trust whose administration is subject to the primary supervision of a United States court and which has one or more United States persons who have the authority to control all substantial decisions of the trust.

+AUnrealized Amount@ means, as at any date of determination and for any Series Certificate Holder, the aggregate of all unpaid Certificate Base Amount of such Series Certificate Holder=s Series plus all accrued but unpaid Certificate Yield thereon.

 Section 1.02.
 Rules of Construction.
 Unless the context otherwise requires: